The 100 Unhealthiest Places in Your Home

-    Recommendation: If you plan to embark on a DIY project using materials or products you know may contain VOCs, be sure you are in a well-ventilated area.
+The Rx: If you plan to embark on a DIY project using materials or products you know may contain VOCs, be sure you are in a well-ventilated area.
 Keep windows and doors open and increase ventilation as much as possible.
 Read all product labels for warnings and throw away unused product carefully and as recommended by the manufacturer.

 Your Wrinkle Spray May Have Formaldehyde

 Urea-formaldehyde resins are used to stimulate stiffness and Dr. Steele warns these harsh chemicals can be found in wrinkle-resistant sprays and products.
 Excessive exposure to formaldehyde can cause eye, nose and throat irritation to those who are sensitive to this chemical.

 The Rx: Dr. Steele suggests ditching these chemically-enhanced products and using a steam iron or a clothing steamer that uses water to eliminate wrinkles instead.

 Your Wood Stove or Fireplace Can Threaten Your Air Quality